-Applicants should refer to the most up to date Strategic Housing Market Assessment to determine the most appropriate types of dwellings required throughout the Borough.
+- 5.3 Applicants should refer to the most up to date Strategic Housing Market Assessment to determine the most appropriate types of dwellings required throughout the Borough.
 Lower density developments may be appropriate on some smaller sites, self-build sites or when providing bungalows.
-In these situations, lower densities will be considered acceptable where the scheme reflects the Borough's housing needs, there are site specific limitations which negate standard densities being met, or where there would be a detrimental impact on the amenity, character and environmental quality of an area if the standard densities were to be pursued on-site.

-Schemes for the development of private residential gardens will generally not be supported unless they lie within existing settlements, integrate fully into the neighbourhood, and can clearly demonstrate that there would be no detrimental impact on the current and future amenity, character and environmental quality of the neighbourhood.
-Development may be supported if there are substantial overriding environmental, social and economic benefits to justify the development.

-With respect to non-residential development, schemes on PDL, which propose the re-development of tired or redundant sites, will be considered favourably.

-There will be a presumption against development on PDL where it can be clearly demonstrated that over time, land has been afforded beneficial amenity value or where biodiversity issues would be compromised through redevelopment of the site.
+In these situations, lower densities will be considered acceptable where the scheme reflects the Borough's housing needs, there are site specific limitations which negate standard densities being met, or where there would be a detrimental impact on the amenity, character and environmental quality of an area if the standard densities were to be pursued on-site. - 5.4 Schemes for the development of private residential gardens will generally not be supported unless they lie within existing settlements, integrate fully into the neighbourhood, and can clearly demonstrate that there would be no detrimental impact on the current and future amenity, character and environmental quality of the neighbourhood.
+Development may be supported if there are substantial overriding environmental, social and economic benefits to justify the development. - 5.5 With respect to non-residential development, schemes on PDL, which propose the redevelopment of tired or redundant sites, will be considered favourably. - 5.6 There will be a presumption against development on PDL where it can be clearly demonstrated that over time, land has been afforded beneficial amenity value or where biodiversity issues would be compromised through redevelopment of the site. - 5.7 Development proposals on land likely to be affected by contamination should demonstrate that the site is capable of appropriate remediation without compromising development viability or the delivery of sustainable development.